 Cybercriminals will go to any length to capture their ill-gotten gains.
 Growing beyond stealing identities and ransomware, the latest trend in cyber warfare – sexploitation – uses one of the most effective methods in convincing someone of doing something they don’t want to do: embarrassment.

 Yes, embarrassment.
 In their latest scam, cybercriminals are attempting sexploitation in an attempt to gain take thousands from their victims.

 What is Cyber Sexploitation?

 In the context of cyber crimes, sexploitation occurs when an unsuspecting recipient receives an email from an anonymous or unknown individual stating that they have evidence of the user’s access to adult material or will send embarrassing videos or photos to family and friends, as well as with all of their contacts, if a ransom or payment is not made – usually in bitcoin.
-To add to the threat’s authenticity, one of the recipient’s passwords is included.
+To add to the authenticity of the sexploitation crime, one of the recipient’s passwords is included.

 No Need to Panic

 However, there is some good news: these types of emails are usually false.
 The Federal Bureau of Investigation (FBI) Internet Crime Complaint Center (IC3) published a recent public service announcement on common email and postal mail extortion activities inclusive of the commonalities associated with sexploitation.

 Federal, state and local law enforcement, as well as information security experts, reassure that those who receive sexploitation solicitations were likely not the victim of a computer hack.
 The password given to “scare” the recipient was likely harvested in an unrelated third-party data breach.
 The genuine nature of the cybercriminal’s email address then allowed the sexploitation scam email to slide past spam filters and land in the inbox.
 But that doesn’t mean any material was actually extracted from the recipient’s hard drive.